nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 - Implementing a class of `SortComparator`:

     Creating a class of `SortComparator` makes the `SortCommand` more extensible in the future if developers would like to sort the list of persons by other attributes.

+### Summary command

+#### Implementation details

+The summary command displays the statistics of overdue visits, upcoming visits and recent last visits.

+It makes use of polymorphism and is similar in implementation to other commands in SeniorLove:
+- `SummaryCommand` extends `Command`

+Given below is an example usage scenario:
+1. User inputs the summary command.
+2. The `SummaryCommand#execute(Model model)` method is called.
+3. Statistics of the relevant visits and last visits are calculated and returned on the main panel.
+4. `CommandResult` object is instantiated and returned to `LogicManager`.

 ### \[Proposed\] Undo/redo feature